servo/servo.org/_posts/2023-10-25-css-filters-testing-tauri.md

 ---
 layout:     post
 tags:       blog
-title:      "This month in Servo: top text"
+title:      "This month in Servo: CSS filters, testing changes, Tauri, and more!"
-date:       2023-10-24
+date:       2023-10-25
-summary:    bottom text
+summary:    Catch up on our recent conference talks, embedding news, and debugging and testing changes, plus nightly updates around media queries, the DOM, upgrades, CSS filters, and canvas performance.
 categories:
 ---